When Death Occurs

 When a death occurs at a hospital/nursing home/hospice facility:

 The staff of a care facility such as a hospital or a nursing home will notify you and the necessary authorities immediately after a death has occurred.
 If a funeral home has been provided to the hospital or nursing home, they will be notified at the time of death.
 If you are present at the hospital when the funeral director arrives, they will ask a few questions about the deceased’s wishes and set up a time to come into the funeral home to make arrangements.
-However, if you are not present a funeral director will contact you by telephone to discuss these arrangements.
+However, if you are not present a funeral director will contact you to discuss these arrangements.

 Informing a Funeral Director: